Respected Trusted and Experienced National Highly-rated equine law leader

 How can you become a new client?

 Ms. Fershtman is busy but welcomes new clients.
-If you would like to hire her, please note that we strictly follow ethical regulations.** Please do not e-mail, fax, mail, overnight, or deliver details of your legal matter.
-(She might already represent the other side.)
+If you would like to hire her, please note that we follow ethical regulations.** Please do not e-mail, mail, or deliver details of your matter.
+(She may already represent the other side.)
 Instead, please call Ms. Fershtman [Direct line: (248) 785-4731; main office: (248) 539-9900].
-She or her assistant will check for conflicts and determine if she can help on your matter.
+She or her assistant will check for conflicts and determine if she can help.

-Regulations and ethical restrictions prevent lawyers from working all alone in states where they are not licensed.
-Ms. Fershtman's license is in Michigan.
-Clients will likely need to hire a local lawyer to work in some capacity with her.
-For contracts, she will send a draft to your local lawyer for review.
+Regulations forbid lawyers from practicing law all alone in states where they are not licensed.
+Ms. Fershtman's license is in Michigan, but she has assisted clients nationwide.
+If your legal matter is in another state, and if you are interested in retaining her as your counsel or as your legal consultant, you will very likely need to hire a local lawyer to work in some capacity with her.
+For contracts, she will send drafts the client and to their local lawyer for final approval.
+Please note that these out-of- state legal service requirements are inflexible.

 Equine Law Speaking Engagements in 29 States (and Counting)